Psalms

 -- Psalm 22:1-2 (NKJV)

-Note that the word "season" is missing from the original manuscript.
+According to the Interlinear Bible based on the Westminster Leningrad Codex, "season" is missing from the original manuscript.

 This cannot be a prophecy of Jesus' words on the cross, because he died before the sun set.
 (Mark 15:42-45)